The Cambodia Project: Mission

 The Cambodia Project's mission is to provide inclusive education to all children from grades 7 to 12, encouraging them to think critically and providing them with vocational skills.
 Today, only 31% of children and 28% of girls are enrolled in secondary school.

 Programs

 The Cambodia Project works with three communities south of Phnom Penh.
 One is in Kep municipality, while the others are in Takéo and Kandal provinces.
-The government of Cambodia and the World Food Program recognize the populations in these areas as among the country’s most vulnerable.
+The government of Cambodia and the World Food Programme recognize the populations in these areas as among the country’s most vulnerable.

 The first school is located on the border of Kep and Kampot in order to allow tuition paid by working-class families in Kampot to subsidize tuition for the most needy in Kep.

 The Cambodia Project collaborates with local government officials and communities to establish replicable school models, provide educational resources, and train teachers in both the public and private education systems.
 The CPI model is designed to ensure that each school achieves financial self-reliance and local management within a four-year period.